-Why would we need to Rotate an AutoCAD Drawing?
-Well, I can think for a dozen of reasons just on top of my mind.
+Why would we need to rotate an AutoCAD Drawing?
+Well, I can think of a dozen of reasons just on top of my mind.
 So let’s take a look at several examples:

-You are using AutoCAD Layouts and you want to have several Viewports with differently rotated Views!
+You are using AutoCAD Layouts and you want to have numerous Viewports with differently rotated Views!

 I can type in many more examples, however, instead of this, we will now look at How to Rotate Drawing View in AutoCAD!

 Free View Rotation with the Mouse

 There are at least two ways to freely rotate the drawing view using the mouse.

 You can easily rotate the drawing view using the View Cube.
 It is more useful for 3D modeling, however, if you click and drag the Circle around the Cube the drawing view will start rotating in the 2D space!

 If you are not often using the View Cube, and it is turned off.
 Or sometimes it may be a bit slow to respond, you may try to use the Free Orbit tool.